ispapadakis/big-data-analysis/README.md

 - Pandas code that can be applied to much bigger datasets as well

-- Effcient merging of Pandas data frames
+- Efficient merging of Pandas data frames

-- Consice (Pythonic) ways to create new variables
+- Concise (Pythonic) ways to create new variables

 - Hassle-free plotting and data presentation using (mostly) default Pandas commands and settings